glauberramos/css-architecture/README.md

   }
  </code></pre>

- 1. Use space after colons (:) on a css property
+ 1. Use space after colons (:) on a css property.
- 2. Use space afer the definition of a selector
+ 2. Use space afer the definition of a selector and before curly braces ({).
- 3. Use space after a semicolon (;)
+ 3. Use space after a semicolon (;).
  4. Use a enter when you start defining style for a new selector.

   Example with rules applied:

   <pre lang="css"><code>
   .photo, .picture {
-   font-size:3em;
+   font-size: 3em;

    img {
      margin: 0 auto;